ABOUT THE DOCUMENTARY

-Known as the ‘father of the modern skyscrapers,’ Dr. Fazlur Rahman Khan was the structural engineer who designed the Sears (now Willis) Tower and the John Hancock Center in Chicago.
+Known as the ‘Einstein of structural engineering’ and ‘father of the modern skyscrapers,’ Dr. Fazlur Rahman Khan was the structural engineer who designed the Sears (now Willis) Tower and the John Hancock Center in Chicago.
 In the process, he developed a series of tubular frame structural systems that paved the way for modern supertall skyscrapers.

 Dr. Fazlur Rahman Khan on the far left, with architect Bruce Graham next to him, at the SOM office in Chicago, with a model of the John Hancock Center, 1960s.
 Photo Courtesy Skidmore, Owings & Merrill (SOM).